The Power of Whey Protein and Goal Setting for Fitness Results

 Fitness Goals

 As we have just seen, whey protein can be helpful in muscle building and recovery, and weight loss.
-For muscle building and recovery, you should opt for products that have higher protein percentages.
+You should opt for products with higher protein percentages for muscle building and recovery.
 For weight loss, choose whey protein without added sugars and artificial sweeteners.
 They may increase your cravings for sugar and carbs.

 Dietary restriction